 A centralised induction is held on a quarterly basis for new staff members to the University.
 The programme provides new staff with the opportunity to hear about the University's structure, governance and strategy.
 It aims to be an informative and engaging event for new staff with the opportunity to meet new colleagues and ask questions of exisiting staff.

-The next centralised induction for new staff is scheduled for Friday September 29th 2017.
+The next centralised induction for new staff will be occuring in spring 2018.

 The local induction is held at Unit/School level and provided to new staff members by their local induction coordinator (the coordinator is identified to the new staff member at offer stage by the HR office) on their first day.
 The local induction is to assist the new staff member in familiarising him/herself with their work environment, colleagues and the practical details when starting a new position, i.e. office/desk space, location of photocopier, etc.